Kingman business owner offers extra $1,000 to find stabbing suspect

 They both decided to help investigators.

 “And I reached out to the detective today to see if there was any more additional evidence that they had found,” said Mertens.
-“We have donated another thousand dollars to that to get a little more incentive for somebody that knows something to come forward.”
+“We have donated another $1,000 to that to get a little more incentive for somebody that knows something to come forward.”

-With the Crime stoppers reward of 25-hundred, the reward is now at $3,500 for information leading to a suspect in the stabbing.
+With the Crime Stoppers reward of $2,500, the reward is now at $3,500 for information leading to a suspect in the stabbing.

 Meanwhile, police say the stabbing victim remains in the hospital and is making some progress in recovering.